TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ## High-Level Solution

-State the big picture solution that would satisfy the constrains and minimize the costs.
+Create a big picture solution that will satisfy specification and constrains while minimizing the costs.
 Identify a concept and process that will:

-1. Conform to all constraints
-2. Maximize attainment of stakeholder goals
+1. Maximize attainment of stakeholder goals
+2. Conform to all constraints
 3. Minimize sources of risk
-	1. critical unknowns
-	2. delivery problems
-4. Minimize consumption of resources
+5. Minimize consumption of resources
-5. Optimize the Timeline for the Detail Design
-	1. Address critical unknowns early
-	2. If system $A$ places a constraint on system $B$, *in general* system $A$ should be designed first

 ## Block Diagram